Houston Maritime Law Attorneys

 - All other factors that may have contributed to your injury

 Another reason you may benefit from hiring a lawyer is that they know how to deal with offshore companies.
 On your own, you may feel like you have no hope.
-After all, you're just one person, and your company is likely an established corporation that knows how to handle injury cases, so they come out on top.
+After all, you're just one person, and your company is likely an established corporation that knows how to handle injury cases.
 There is no reason why you can't have aggressive representation as well.
 You may feel as if any attorney will do, but if you are an offshore worker, you and your company are bound to a specific set of laws called maritime law or admiralty law.
 You need a lawyer who is well versed in this specific and specialized area of the law if you want to get the full amount of compensation that you are entitled to.

-How to Choose the Right Maritime Law Attorney
+How to Choose the Right Houston Maritime Attorney

 Maritime law can be complex.
-Although these laws are designed to protect the rights and livelihood of maritime workers who become injured or ill on the job, they can be difficult to navigate and full of what seem to be roadblocks.
-This is why it's crucial to seek legal representation from an attorney who has a deep background in this highly specialized area of the law.
-It is essential to consult with and select an experienced lawyer with a proven record of success.
+Although these laws are designed to protect the rights and livelihood of maritime workers who become injured or ill, they can be difficult to navigate and full of roadblocks.
+This is why it's crucial to seek legal representation from an attorney who has a deep background in this specialized area of the law.
+It is essential to select an experienced maritime lawyer with a proven record of success.
 When choosing a maritime law attorney, you should inquire about the number of cases they have tried.
-Do not allow an attorney to dance around your questions; you need to select someone who is prepared to give honest, direct answers to all of your inquiries.
+Don't allow an attorney to dance around your questions; you need to select someone who is prepared to give honest, direct answers to all of your inquiries.

-At Arnold & Itkin, we have seen all too often how maritime injuries (both catastrophic and fatal) occur not only in the Gulf of Mexico but also in our nation's inland waterways and throughout the oceans.
-For this reason, we remain wholly committed to helping injured workers and their families recover the compensation they deserve.
+At Arnold & Itkin, we have seen all too often how maritime injuries occur not only in the Gulf of Mexico but also in our inland waterways and around the globe.
+For this reason, we remain wholly committed to helping injured workers and their families recover just compensation.
 We believe what we do is about more than just money.
 We work tirelessly to see that our clients recover not only financially, but physically, emotionally, and mentally.
 Our team is dedicated to helping the individuals who have suffered from life-changing injuries recover the compensation they need for past, current, and future costs.
 Armed with years of experience, we have a unique perspective in our approach, and we can work toward helping our clients receive the compensation that they need to pay for the long-term costs.

 If you believe you have a case that falls under maritime law, don't hesitate to contact our firm.
-Arnold & Itkin is more than qualified to represent your rights and fight for the benefits that you deserve.
-Get in touch with our firm to learn more about how our experience can benefit you.
+Get in touch with our maritime firm to learn about how our experience can benefit you.

 "They are great lawyers.
 They are lawyers with integrity.
 To me, they mean family.
 They are my new friends now.
 It’s always good to have good friend, but a friend like Arnold & Itkin…I would want them to be in my corner now and I thank God for them."- Bryan C.